denoland/vscode_deno/README.md

   internal diagnostic information.
 - `deno.lint`: Controls if linting information will be provided by the Deno Language Server. _boolean, default `true`_
+- `deno.maxTsServerMemory`: Maximum amount of memory the TypeScript isolate can use.
+Defaults to 3072 (3GB).
 - `deno.suggest.imports.hosts`: A map of domain hosts (origins) that are used for suggesting import auto completions.
 (See:
   [ImportCompletions](./docs/ImportCompletions.md) for more information.)